Suleman614/Portfolio-Optimization/README.md

 ```

 Optional: FRED API Key

 If you want the script to pull a risk free rate directly from the Federal Reserve (FRED):
-Get a free API key from the Federal Reserve Economic Data (FRED) website.
+ 1. Get a free API key from the Federal Reserve Economic Data (FRED) website.[<FRED website>](<https://fred.stlouisfed.org/docs/api/api_key.html>)
-Create a .env file in the same directory as your script and add the line below:
+ 2. Create a .env file in the same directory as your script and add the line below:
 FRED_API_KEY=YOUR_FRED_KEY_HERE

-If you don’t have an API key, the script will ins
+If you don’t have an API key, the script will instead use a fixed risk free rate that you can modify directly in Main.py

 Run the script with:
 python3 Main.py